davidkircos/just-the-recipe/_posts/about.md

 We created Just-The-Recipe.com because we were tired of recipe websites that tell you their whole life story, and we were looking for a place to put all of our favorite family recipes.

 ## Who?
 Caroline and David built this website together.
-They live in Boulder, CO with the two dachshunds Sadie and Sophie.
+They live in Boulder, CO with their two dachshunds Sadie and Sophie.